Colmeman/VolafoneSER/README.md

 Speech Emotion Recognition (SER)

-1. Selecting the audio datasets
+1. Selecting the audio datasets - used 4 pre recorded set of human emotion - Ravdess, Creama, Tess & Savee
-2. Data Augmentation
+2. Data Augmentation - added things like noise and time streching to make the pre recorded emotions mimic telephone distortion on recording, making them life like for a better prediction.
-3. Feature Extraction
+3. Feature Extraction - using Zero Crossing Rate, Chroma_stft, MFCC, RMS(root mean square) value MelSpectogram to train our model.
-4. Modelling
+4. Modelling - KNN

 Data Sonification